Donate

 Room In The Inn

-Room In The Inn began in the winter of 1985 in Nashville, TN, when Father Charles Strobel, opened the doors of his parish to individuals seeking sanctuary in the church parking lot.
+The very first “Room In The Inn” originated in the winter of 1985 in Nashville, Tennessee and was founded by the late Father Charles Strobel.
+He opened the doors of his parish to individuals seeking sanctuary in the church parking lot and the rest is history – growing into a vibrant outreach that continues today.

 Want your church to be involved?